Ramiz wants Test team to have a different captain

 Ramiz expressed his desire to have a separate Test captain in a meeting with the players at the High Performance Centre.

-He said that the ranking of the Pakistan team could be much better than it is.
+He said that the ranking of Pakistan team could be much better than it is.

 Earlier, there were reports that Ramiz Raja changed the T20 squad selected in consultation with Babar Azam.